aaronr93/MyGifs/README.md

 ## Features

-- View a user's collection of gifs from Gfycat.com
+- View a Gfycat User Feed
 - Tap a gif to share in Messages

 ## Roadmap